Tina04021997/TCRsequencing/README.md

 # TCR sequencing
-This is the workflow for TCR sequencing and analysis aimed at tumor TCR repertoire contraction/oligoclonality study.
+- This is the workflow of TCR sequencing and analysis for tumor TCR repertoire contraction/oligoclonality study.

-Datas were obtained from B6 mice(CTRL/tumor-treated groups).
+- Raw sequencing datas (fastq files) were processed through MiXCR for clonotype observation and analyzed with Immunarch as well as VDJviz

 ## Pipeline workflow

 ## Environments